- monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle

-The midwife is recognised as a responsible and accountable professional who works in partnership with women to give the necessary support, care and advice during pregnancy, labour and the postpartum period, to conduct births on the midwife’s own responsibility and to provide care for the newborn and the infant.
+The midwife is recognized as a responsible and accountable professional who works in partnership with women to give the necessary support, care and advice during pregnancy, labor and the postpartum period, to conduct births on the midwife’s own responsibility and to provide care for the newborn and the infant.
 This care includes preventive measures, the promotion of normal birth, the detection of complications in mother and child, the accessing of medical or other appropriate assistance and the carrying out of emergency measures.

-The midwife has an important task in health counselling and education, not only for the woman, but also within the family and community.
+The midwife has an important task in health counseling and education, not only for the woman, but also within the family and community.
 This work should involve antenatal education and preparation for parenthood and may extend to women’s health, sexual or reproductive health and childcare.